monicahq/monica/readme.md

 lock-ins.
 Data is the property of the users and they should be able to do whatever they want with it.
 * Create mobile apps.
+* Build great reports so people can have interesting insights.
 * Create a smart recommandation system for gifts.
 For instance, if my nephew is soon 6 years old in a month, I will be able to receive an email with a list of 5 potential gifts I can offer to a 6 year old boy.